 The "Ideal" Newfoundland

-With that in mind, this web page will provide an overview and some understanding of the Newfoundland breed standard set by the AKC (American Kennel Club), with guidance from the NCA (Newfoundland Club of America)'s Newfoundland Illustrated Guide.
+This web page will provide an overview of the Newfoundland breed standard set by the AKC (American Kennel Club), with guidance from the Newfoundland Club of America's Newfoundland Illustrated Guide.

 All images are presented in the Illustrated Guide and thus should receive due credit.
 In no way does the GLNC claim ownership, or claim to have created, these images below.

 The Newfoundland is a sweet-dispositioned dog that acts neither dull nor ill-tempered.
 He is a devoted companion.
 A multipurpose dog, at home on land and in water, the Newfoundland is capable of draft work and possesses natural lifesaving abilities.
 The Newfoundland is a large, heavily coated, well balanced dog that is deep-bodied, heavily boned, muscular, and strong...